AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 4. The Iceberg target table must be updated with the new column
 5. Historical rows in the Iceberg table will have NULL for the new column

 Iceberg's schema evolution makes step 4 non-destructive.
-Adding a new optional column to an Iceberg table is metadata-only—no data files are rewritten, and the column shows as NULL for all historical rows.
+Adding a new optional column to an Iceberg table is metadata-only, no data files are rewritten, and the column shows as NULL for all historical rows.
 This is the same guarantee that enables the CDC schema migration flow to be automated.

 ```python
 # Automatically apply schema changes from Debezium to Iceberg